MicrosoftDocs/minecraft-creator/creator/Documents/LearningPaths/RTX/Documents/RTX_PBRTexturingGuide.md

 A Normal map is a RGB texture that controls depth and how light will behave when a light ray hits the texture.

-- Since Normal maps use RGB, you can create surface details that gives the texture the appearence of a sculpted 3D object.
+- Since Normal maps use RGB, you can create surface details that gives the texture the appearance of a sculpted 3D object.
+- Setting the RGB values to `128`,`128`, `255` respectively will result in a flat appearance of the the pixel.

+> [!CAUTION]
+> Unless you have had previous experience with creating normal maps, it is recommended that you do not create normal maps by hand.
+There are third party software available to assist with creating normal maps.

 ### Height Map

+A Height map is a greyscale texture that controls depth.
+Height maps act as an alternative to Normal maps but has limitations.

+- A pixel that is set to black is considered a value of `0` and will cause the pixel to extrude inward.
+- A pixel that is set to white is considered a value of `1` and will cause the pixel to extrude outward.
+- A pixel that is set to `0.5` will be considered as the default height and will not extrude in or out.

 ## Making a Mirror

+### Texture Set JSON

+### Adding the Textures